BPA Guide: Everything you need to know about BPA and Packaging

 How will the EU ban on BPA affect UK businesses?

 Since Brexit, mainland UK is not bound by EU packaging legislation; however, this does not mean that UK businesses will be unaffected.
-The main impact is likely to be felt in two key areas: the type of packaging that is made by European manufacturers, and is available to buy, and the type of packaging that can be used for exporting goods into the EU and Northern Ireland.
+The main impact is likely to be felt in two key areas: the type of packaging that is made by European manufacturers and that is available to buy, and the type of packaging that can be used for exporting goods into the EU and Northern Ireland.

 The key dates for EU Regulation 2024/3190 are as follows: